-Item Rubric Score Points Score Point Descriptors 2 points The student sketches or describes an idea for a photograph inspired by the quote, and justifies the idea.
-1 point The student sketches or describes an idea for a photograph, but cannot justify the idea.
-0 points The student is unable to perform the task, does not understand how - to complete the task, or unsuccessfully completes the task.
+Item Rubric Score Points Score Point Descriptors 2 points The student draws a picture that incorporates details from the themes presented in the image.
+Details from themes include but are not limited to: • Thanksgiving • Autumn (Fall) • Pilgrims • Native Americans • Eating together • Harvest • Neutral tones 1 point The student draws a picture, but it does not include details (events, themes, and subject matter) from the themes presented in the image.
+0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.